-1. Research surrogacy to see if you meet necessary surrogate requirements.
+Step 1: Research surrogacy to see if you meet necessary surrogate requirements.

-The procedure for being a surrogate mother can be complicated to understand at the start, which is why it’s recommended that any woman considering becoming a gestational surrogate do extensive research and speak with a surrogacy professional before committing to this life-changing process.
+The procedure for becoming a surrogate mother can be complicated to understand at the start.
+It’s recommended that any woman considering becoming a gestational surrogate do extensive research and speak with a surrogacy professional before getting started on this life-changing process.

 One of the most important requirements to be a surrogate is the ability to carry a pregnancy to term safely and without complications.
 To make sure a surrogate can do this, most surrogacy professionals set certain medical standards, including:

-- A certain age, usually over 21 and younger than 35
+- A certain age, usually over 21 and younger than 43

 - A healthy BMI

 - At least one successful previous pregnancy

 - Raising at least one child at home

 These requirements are often just the basics recommended by the American Society for Reproductive Medicine.
 However, each surrogacy professional will set their own requirements to become a surrogate.
 Keep in mind that any qualifications to become a surrogate are meant to help you.
 Everyone involved wants you to have the best process, and these requirements set you up for success.

 Every woman must undergo psychological screening before she can be a gestational surrogate mother.